 - Developmental therapeutic playgroups for toddlers and preschoolers

 - Therapeutic shadowing of high-needs children in group care settings

 Training in infant-parent psychotherapy and therapeutic shadowing is available every year.
 The availability of training in the other modalities is variable based on funding considerations and also requires that trainees enter with the appropriate educational or professional background.

 Training is nine to twelve months beginning in September of each year.

 Postdoctoral psychology: Full- and/or part-time fellowships may be available if there is a match between funding source, clinical needs, and the applicant's background and experience.
 Follow the application guidelines below.
 Please contact the program to inquire.

-Marriage and family therapy, social work and other disciplines: Several part- and full-time non-stipended positions are offered to developing professionals in these disciplines who are seeking supervised hours of experience.
+Marriage and family therapy, social work and other disciplines: Several part- and full-time non-stipend positions are offered to developing professionals in these disciplines who are seeking supervised hours of experience.
 Only students who are in enrolled in programs on the Approved List of Schools and Programs (available at zsfglearn.org/student-placement) may be eligible for training.
-(Postgraduates seeking supervised hours of clinical experience towards licensure may apply regardless of whether their academic institution appears on the list.)
 Follow application guidelines below.

 - A letter describing your interest in the IPP Intensive Practice-Based Training in Multicultural Infant and Early Childhood Mental Health, relating this to your background and experience

 - A resume or CV

 - Three letters of recommendation (these may be included or sent under separate cover)